mvonherrmann-bit/project_groupB/README.md

 	 a)Embed arcgis web-map of Orange County, display all restaurants as pins on map b)Create boundary for Orange county using arcpy code, drawing polygon on top of map

-	 9. I would like to have the option to see restaurants that match my given criteria within a list.
-2 Days
+	 9. I want to be able to access my account and save my searches and preferences.
+10 Days
 	 Tasks:
-	 a)Create a separate results box within the program -- show restaurants that match criteria user has given b)Sort results by which criteria item the user entered in first
+	 a)Create user profile page -- which shows user's preferences and searches b)Create a user account list, data storage location which allows diners to find people they know

+	 Iteration #1:
+	 Be able to log into program, enter in username and password 5 days -- 10 hours total

+	 Iteration #2:
+	 Be able to view and interact with map that has partial functionality 8 days -- 16 hours total

 Timeline: Creating map of restaurants in given area(s)